Vedvod/Great-Bank/README.md

 20:07 08/06/21

 # Changelog

+**09/06/21**
+0.5.1 - Finished implementation of delete functionality, fixed up batch file to hide command prompts and pause correctly.

 **08/06/21**
 0.5 - Large-scale expansion of the README, a new dedicated branch, and an addition of a batch file to the main directory that streamlines starting the script.
+Additionally, the script now checks if it is running in python command prompt, and adjusts accordingly.

 **07/06/21**
-0.4.2 - Added delete functionality, users can now delete their profile
+0.4.2 - Added delete functionality, users can now delete their profile.
-0.4.1.2 - Bugfixes, Added more comments
+0.4.1.2 - Bugfixes, Added more comments.

 **06/06/21**
-0.4.1.1 - Added comments and spacing for readability
+0.4.1.1 - Added comments and spacing for readability.
-0.4.1 - Fixed some bugs
+0.4.1 - Fixed some bugs.
-0.4 - Added receipts
+0.4 - Added receipts.

-0.3 and before - lacks documentation
+0.3 and prior - lacks documentation.